-THE ROLE OF PAID FAMILY MEDICAL & SICK LEAVE IN PRIMARY PREVENTION workers to continue to earn a portion of their pay while they take time away from work to address a serious health condition, care for a family member with a health condition, and care for family members (including a newborn, adopted, or foster child).
+THE ROLE OF PAID FAMILY LEAVE IN PRIMARY PREVENTION

+Family-friendly workplace benefits, such as paid family, medical or sick leave (paid family leave), can help employees meet their personal and family health care needs while also fulfilling work responsibilities.
+Paid family leave policies, which can take a variety of forms (see Table 1), allow workers to continue to earn a portion of their pay while they take time away from work to address a serious health condition, care for a family member with a health condition, and care for family members (including a newborn, adopted, or foster child).
 Paid leave policies allow much-needed time for healing, bonding with family members, and other adjustment before a worker returns to work without jeopardizing their economic stability.
 Yet only 17% of workers in the U.S. have access to any paid family leave through their employers.